BjoernRave/i18n-magic/README.md

   defaultNamespace: 'common',
   namespaces: ['common', 'forms'],
   context:
-    'This is a context which increases the quality of the translations by giving context to GPT 3.5', };
+    'This is a context which increases the quality of the translations by giving context to the LLM', };
 ```